-Our Buttermilk starter makes genuine Buttermilk of exceptional quality with a traditional rich flavor and a fresh mild taste with just a slight tartness.
+Our Buttermilk starter makes genuine Bulgarian Buttermilk of exceptional quality with a traditional rich flavor and a fresh mild taste with just a slight tartness.

 You can adjust the thickness of your buttermilk by controlling the time of incubation, making it anywhere from just a fermented alternative to milk to a thick, creamy and smooth yogurt-like buttermilk, thus making it ideal for drinking, eating, backing, cooking, etc. In addition, you can use our Buttermilk starter to make other cultured fermented products like cultured butter, sour cream, clubber milk, crème fraîche, whipped cream, and more.
 See here for more detailed instructions.

 Buttermilk is a mesophilic product, which means you can culture it at room temperature.

-This is an authentic Buttermilk starter.
+This is the authentic famed Bulgarian Buttermilk starter.
 Each pack contains loose powder mix, in perfect proportions, of the strains required to make the perfect Buttermilk.
 And because this is a heirloom Buttermilk starter with live active bacteria, that means that you can reuse Buttermilk from your previous batch to culture your new batch, for as long as you wish.